OpenSSL

 SSL_GET_RECORD: wrong version number

-This error means that the server and the client are using a different version of SSL/TLS protocol, to fix it, try to set the correct version in Server and/or client component
+This error means that the server and the client are using different versions of the SSL/TLS protocol.
+To fix it, try to set the correct version in the server and/or client component.

 Server.SSLOptions.Version